 School-wide Learning Goals

-a clear sense of his/her strengths and weaknesses, gifts and challenges, and will have developed the tools to work with them.
+A clear sense of their strengths and weaknesses, gifts and challenges, and will have developed the tools to work with them.

-a solid understanding of the methods of, and contemporary issues in, the areas of science, mathematics, history, language and the social sciences.
-In addition, s/he will have attained basic proficiency in a foreign language.
+A solid understanding of the methods and contemporary issues in science, mathematics, history, and the English language, as well as proficiency in a foreign language.

-explored various fields of artistic expression and gained a high level of proficiency in at least one of these.
+Explored various fields of artistic expression, and gained proficiency in at least one of these.

-gained a sense of contemporary social issues as well as a basic understanding of how they have come into being.
-Ideally, the two together have come to life enough within the student’s soul so that s/he has a sense of social responsibility and the tools to live accordingly.
+Gained a sense of contemporary social issues as well as an understanding of how they have come into being.
+Ideally, the two together have come to life within the soul of each student, creating a sense of social responsibility and the tools to live accordingly.

-acquired life skills in interpersonal communication and conflict management, decision-making, parenting, time management, the art of entertainment, and the ability to play.
+Acquired life skills needed for interpersonal communication and conflict management, decision-making, parenting, time management, the art of entertainment, and the ability to play.

-gained the ability to form judgments independently.
-This means that s/he will not only have learned what to think but, more importantly, will have acquired the skills of thinking and can apply these to enhance her/his understanding.
+Gained the ability to form judgments independently.
+This means that they will have acquired the skills of thinking and can apply these to enhance their understanding.
 This thinking should be as richly textured and as individually colored as possible.
-Each student will have the feeling that s/he is now able to take on the task of self-education.
+Students are now able to take on the task of self-education.

 Diversity in Waldorf Education